VMrGamer/latent-space-investigation/img/README.md

 ## Road-map

-- Our current goal is to get the latent space of a Generative Adversarial Network
-- We can expand the work to Autoencoders and Variational Autoencoders
-- Ambitiously, expand the work to Transformer Networks and Manifold Learners
-- Superficially, Work on expanding the project into a library of sorts
+- Add more visuals to the repo
+- Add references to images not made by me

 ## License